Toastmasters is still useful. Let's start there.

 Train this with real spoken reps

-Practice real conversations out loud and get feedback on the habits that shape how you sound.
+Practice what you want to say out loud and get feedback on the habits that shape how you sound.